hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

     - can train at any time
     - can access training at any time
     - can train anywhere
+- in healthcare
+    - to train healthcare professionals (using simulations)
+        - safe and repeatable set of activities
+    - to perform surgeries remotely (for rural areas)
+    - VR therapy - psychological therapy
+        - Patients can interact with harmless representations of trauma-causing stimuli to reduce fear
+        - to treat depression (without drugs)
+        - can role play in a fantasy world (to manage stress)
+        - to improve the skills of autistic (+ depression) patients
+            - by providing controllable environment

 ## Holographic Imaging